Hozny/University-Notes/ECON140W/ECON140w.md

 - If 200 5$ trinkets are sold, *national income* = (5 x 200) = $1000

 >**Real National Income:** National income but measured in constant (base-period) dollars.
 The price is fixed at some set value to allow for the comparison of national income based on quantity only.
+- To get real income you usually divide the nominal income by the inflation rate
 - **Fixed-dollar national income**

 >**National Product** The value of national product is by definition equal to the value of national income.